Search for Higgs boson exotic decays into Lorentz-boosted light bosons in the four-$\tau$ final state at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 The presence of a $H\to aa\to \tau^+\tau^-\tau^+\tau^-$ decay is tested with a modified profile likelihood ratio $\tilde{q}(\mu)$~\cite{Cowan:2010js}, where $\mu = (\sigma(H)/\sigma_{\text{SM}}(H))\times \mathcal{B}(H\to aa\to 4\tau)$ and $\sigma_{\text{SM}}(H)$ is the inclusive Higgs boson cross-section at $\sqrt{s}=13\,\TeV$.
 The likelihood function is built as a product of Poisson probability functions for each average $m_{\mu\tauhad}$ bin in the SS$\mu$ and OS$\mu$ SRs.
 Nuisance parameters with Gaussian constraints are introduced to model sources of systematic uncertainties and their impact on the expected signal and background yields.

 The observed number of events in the two SRs is shown in Table~\ref{tab:SRFinalYields} along with the predicted background.
 The signal yields for different $m_a$ hypotheses are also shown assuming a $\mathcal{B}(H\to aa\to 4\tau)=10\%$ and the inclusive Higgs boson cross-section of $55.7\,\text{pb}$~\cite{deFlorian:2016spz}.
 No significant excess is observed in the SRs when comparing the total data yield to the total background prediction in the absence of a signal.
-Upper limits are set at the 95\% CL on $(\sigma(H)/\sigma_{\text{SM}}(H))\times\mathcal{B}(H\to aa\to 4\tau)$ using the $\text{CL}_{\text{S}}$ method~\cite{Read:2002hq}, and assuming a reference cross section of $55.7\,\text{pb}$ for $\sigma_{\text{SM}}(H)$.
+The post-fit total number of background events is $130 \pm 7$ for the SS SR and $368 \pm 16$ for the OS SR. Upper limits are set at the 95\% CL on $(\sigma(H)/\sigma_{\text{SM}}(H))\times\mathcal{B}(H\to aa\to 4\tau)$ using the $\text{CL}_{\text{S}}$ method~\cite{Read:2002hq}, and assuming a reference cross section of $55.7\,\text{pb}$ for $\sigma_{\text{SM}}(H)$.
 Figure~\ref{fig:Limits} shows the observed and expected upper limits obtained using pseudo-experiments to estimate the test-statistic distribution for each value of the signal strength $\mu$ and $a$-boson mass hypothesis.
-The SS$\mu$ channel demonstrates greater sensitivity for $m_a<6$~\GeV due to the large background in the OS$\mu$ channel, whereas the SS$\mu$ and OS$\mu$ channels show similar sensitivities for $m_a \geq 6$~\GeV.
+The SS$\mu$ channel demonstrates greater sensitivity than the OS$\mu$ channel for $m_a<6$~\GeV due to less $Z/\gamma*\to \mu^+\mu^-$ background, whereas the SS$\mu$ and OS$\mu$ channels show similar sensitivities for $m_a \geq 6$~\GeV.
+The worse limits for $m_a < 8$~\GeV are due to the poor separation between the signal and background, as the signal shapes closely resemble those of the background.
+Additionally, the worse limits for $m_a > 10$~\GeV result from fewer merged $\tau$-leptons, leading to lower signal efficiency.
 The dominant uncertainties arise from the limited number of \pp collisions collected, ranging from 51\% to 70\%, depending on the mass of $a$-boson.
-The observed (expected) limit ranges from 0.03 (0.04) at $m_a=10$~\GeV to 0.10 (0.13) at $m_a=4$~\GeV.
+The observed (expected) limit on $(\sigma(H)/\sigma_{\text{SM}}(H))\times\mathcal{B}(H\to aa\to 4\tau)$ ranges from 0.03 (0.04) at $m_a=10$~\GeV to 0.10 (0.13) at $m_a=4$~\GeV.

 The limits presented here are comparable to other recent results in the same final state~\cite{CMS-HIG-18-006,CMS-HIG-18-024}.
 Once interpreted in the 2HDM+S model~\cite{Haisch:2018kqx}, as illustrated in Figure~\ref{fig:HaaLimitsATLAS}, this final state provides strong constraints for the Type-III 2HDM+S model with $\tan\beta = 5$, offering significant improvements over previous ATLAS results in the $\mu\mu\tau\tau$~\cite{HIGG-2014-02} and $\mu\mu\mu\mu$~\cite{HDBS-2018-55} final states.